Alistair1231/steamcmd-dedicated-server-docker/README.md

 *   **Different Game:** Modify the `command` arguments (App ID, binary path, server args) and `ports` in `compose.yml`.
 *   **Data Storage:** Change the host-side path in the `volumes` mapping in `compose.yml`.
 *   **Update Behavior:** The current `entrypoint.sh` *always* checks for updates via `app_update`.
-If you need to completely skip the update check (e.g., for faster restarts in specific scenarios), you would need to modify the `entrypoint.sh` script or provide a different `entrypoint` or `command` in your `compose.yml` that directly executes the server binary without invoking the update logic. *Note: The comment in the example `compose.yml` regarding using `entrypoint:` to skip updates might be misleading, as the provided `entrypoint.sh` script itself handles the update process.*
+If you need to completely skip the update check (e.g., for faster using outdated versions), you need to run the Server directly by using the entrypoint, instead of using the command.
+There is an example in the compose.yml for Killing Floor 2.